nttlevine/nttlevine.github.io/cv/index.md

 Focus: Comprehensive sex education

 ### Post-Grad Employment
-Scientific Research Manager with LASER PULSE at Purdue University with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; August 2023-Current
+Scientific Research Manager with LASER PULSE at PARI-GDI with Dr. Ginger Bolen in West Lafayette, IN (Remote Work); August 2023-Current
 #### Purdue
-Reviewer & Consultant with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-August 2023
+Research Reviewer with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-August 2023

 Data Analyst with "A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current